 Contact our Little Rock Federal drug crime attorney today!

 "He helped me more than I ever hoped for - really friendly and positive."Matt R.

 "He is the best!
 He is dependable and caring."Carmenlita B.

 "They are respectful and nice people."Jerreace M.

-The federal government uses a model similar to what the states do, in setting up sentencing guidelines based on the type of drug involved.
-Drugs are classified on a five-rung schedule, based on their potential for addiction, as well as their potential for legitimate medical use.
+The federal government uses a model similar to the states' in setting up sentencing guidelines based on the type of drug involved.
+Drugs are classified on a five-rung schedule based on their potential for addiction, as well as their potential for legitimate medical use.
 The federal drug schedule is as follows…

 These are the drugs that will bring the most severe penalties.
 The drugs are considered to have no legitimate medical use and a high potential for addiction.
 Prominent examples include heroin, LSD, and ecstasy.
 Please also note that the federal government considers marijuana to be a Schedule I drug, although Arkansas does allow its use for prescribed medical purposes.